heskay32/myfolio/content/en/post/Data-Viz-Python.md

 ## Data Analysis

+I uploaded both data to data bricks and performed the analysis on a single node cluster.
 I used Spark RDD filter and map transformation to processing the data into shape.
 I separated the data into columns corresponding to the header before filtering out the header and columns that are not relevant to answering our questions.

+Let’s address the first question: *How many Candidates qualify for jobs in the police department*? *And what job types has most qualified candidates*?

+{{< figure src="/images/count.png">}}